OHDSI/TheBookOfOhdsi/DataQuality.Rmd

 Similarly, we often receive the data in a specific form, so we have little influence over part of step 2.
 However, in OHDSI we convert all our observational data to the Common Data Model (CDM), and we do have ownership over this process.
 Some have expressed concerns that this specific step can regrade DQ.
 But because we control this process, we can build stringent safeguards to preserve DQ as discussed later in Section x.
 Several investigations [@defalco_2013;@makadia_2014;@matcho_2014;@voss_2015;@voss_2015b;@hripcsak_2018] have shown that when properly executed, little to no error is introduced when converting to the CDM.
 In fact, having a well-documented data model that is shared by a large community facilitates data storage in unambiguous and clear manner.

 Step 3 (data analysis) also falls under our control.
-In OHDSI, we tend to not use the term DQ for the quality issues during this step, but rather the tersm *clinical validity*, *software validity* and *method validity*, which are discussed at length in Chapters \@ref(ClinicalValidity), \@ref(SoftwareValidity), and \ref(MethodValidity), respectively.
+In OHDSI, we tend to not use the term DQ for the quality issues during this step, but rather the tersm *clinical validity*, *software validity* and *method validity*, which are discussed at length in Chapters \@ref(ClinicalValidity), \@ref(SoftwareValidity), and \@ref(MethodValidity), respectively.

 ## Data quality in general